-2.5 Methods and Analysis
+2.6 Methods, Data Collection, and Analysis

-2.5.1 Describe the study design and research measures to be used; a brief description of how these will fulfill the study's objectives (i.e., how they link to the research questions or hypotheses) should be provided.
-Similarly, the merits of a particular qualitative methodology, in the context of the study's intent, should be provided.
-The physical location of the study (e.g., where testing will be conducted, or interviews held) must be described.
-It is important to provide sufficient detail so that any limitations to confidentiality, or any safety concerns, can be identified.
+- 2.6.1 In this section, describe the study design and research measures to be used; a brief description of how these will fulfill the study's objectives (i.e., how they link to the research questions or hypotheses) should be provided.
+Similarly, the merits of a particular qualitative methodology, in the context of the study's intent, should be provided. - A) State the physical location of the study (e.g., where testing will be conducted, or interviews held) and/or where participants will be when they participate.